-Babies who are born prematurely or who experience respiratory problems shortly after birth are at risk for bronchopulmonary dysplasia (BPD), sometimes called chronic lung disease.
-Although most infants fully recover from BPD and have few long-term health problems as a result, BPD can be a serious condition requiring intensive medical care.
+Babies who are born very prematurely or who have respiratory problems shortly after birth are at risk for bronchopulmonary dysplasia (BPD), sometimes called chronic lung disease.
+Although most infants fully recover with few long-term health problems, BPD can be serious and need intensive medical care.

-Bronchopulmonary dysplasia involves abnormal development of lung tissue.
-It is characterized by inflammation and scarring in the lungs.
-It develops most often in premature babies, who are born with underdeveloped lungs.
+Bronchopulmonary dysplasia (brahn-ko-PUL-moh-nair-ee dis-PLAY-zhee-uh) involves abnormal development of lung tissue.
+It most often affects premature babies, who are born with underdeveloped lungs.

 Along with asthma and cystic fibrosis, BPD is one of the most common chronic lung diseases in children.
-According to the National Heart, Lung, and Blood Institute (NHLBI), between 5,000 and 10,000 cases of BPD occur every year in the United States.
+According to the National Heart, Lung, and Blood Institute (NHLBI), there are between 5,000 and 10,000 cases of BPD every year in the United States.

 Causes of BPD

-Most BPD cases occur in premature infants, usually those who are born at 34 weeks' gestation or before and weigh less than 4.5 pounds (2,000 grams).
-These babies are more likely to be affected by infant respiratory distress syndrome (RDS), also called hyaline membrane disease, which occurs as a result of tissue damage to the lungs from being on a mechanical ventilator for a long time.
+Most BPD cases affect premature infants (preemies), usually those who are born more than 10 weeks early and weigh less than 4.5 pounds (2,000 grams).
+These babies are more likely to develop RDS (also called hyaline membrane disease), which is a result of tissue damage to the lungs from being on a mechanical ventilator for a long time.

-BPD also can arise from other adverse conditions that a newborn's fragile lungs have difficulty coping with, such as trauma, pneumonia, and other infections.
+BPD also can be due to other problems that can affect a newborn's fragile lungs, such as trauma, pneumonia, and other infections.
 All of these can cause the inflammation and scarring associated with BPD, even in a full-term newborn or, very rarely, in older infants and children.

-Among babies who are premature and have a low birth weight, white male infants seem to be at greater risk for developing BPD, for reasons unknown to doctors.
-Genetics may contribute to some cases of BPD as well.
+Among premature babies who have a low birth weight, white male infants seem to be at greater risk for developing BPD, for reasons unknown to doctors.
+Genetics may play a role in some cases of BPD, too.

 Important factors in diagnosing BPD are prematurity, infection, mechanical ventilator dependence, and oxygen exposure.

-BPD is typically diagnosed if an infant still requires additional oxygen and continues to show signs of respiratory problems after 28 days of age (or past 36 weeks' postconceptional age).
+BPD is usually diagnosed if an infant still needs additional oxygen and continues to show signs of respiratory problems after 28 days of age (or past 36 weeks' postconceptional age).
 Chest X-rays may be helpful in making the diagnosis.
 In babies with RDS, the X-rays may show lungs that look like ground glass.
 In babies with BPD, the X-rays may show lungs that appear spongy.

 Treatment of BPD

 No available medical treatment can immediately cure bronchopulmonary dysplasia.
-Treatment is geared to support the breathing and oxygen needs of infants with BPD and to enable them to grow and thrive.
+Treatment is focused on supporting the breathing and oxygen needs of infants with BPD and to help them grow and thrive.

-Babies first diagnosed with BPD receive intense supportive care in the hospital, usually in a newborn intensive care unit (NICU) until they are able to breathe well enough on their own without the support of a mechanical ventilator.
+Babies first diagnosed with BPD receive intense supportive care in the hospital, usually in a neonatal intensive care unit (NICU) until they can breathe well on their own, without the support of a mechanical ventilator.

-Some babies also may receive jet ventilation, a continuous low-pressure ventilation that helps minimize the lung damage from ventilation that contributes to BPD.
-Not all hospitals use this procedure to treat BPD, but some hospitals with large NICUs do.
+Some babies also may get jet ventilation, a continuous low-pressure ventilation that helps minimize the lung damage from ventilation that contributes to BPD.
+Not all hospitals use this procedure to treat BPD, but some with large NICUs do.

 Severe cases of BPD might be treated with a short course of steroids.
 This strong anti-inflammation medicine has some serious short-term and long-term side effects.
-Doctors would only use it after a discussion with you, informing you of the potential benefits and risks of the drug.
+Doctors would only use it after a discussion with a baby's parents, informing them of the potential benefits and risks of the drug.

 Antibiotics are sometimes needed to fight bacterial infections because babies with BPD are more likely to develop pneumonia.
 Part of a baby's treatment may involve the administration of surfactant, a natural lubricant that improves breathing function.
-Babies with RDS who have not yet been diagnosed with BPD may have disrupted surfactant production, so administering natural or synthetic surfactant may reduce the chance that BPD develops.
+Surfactant production may be affected in babies with RDS who have not yet developed BPD, so they might be given natural or synthetic surfactant to help protect against BPD.

-In addition, babies sick enough to be hospitalized with BPD may need feedings of high-calorie formulas through a gastric tube inserted into the stomach to ensure they get enough calories and nutrients and start to grow.
+Also, babies sick enough to be hospitalized with BPD may need feedings of high-calorie formulas through a gastrostomy tube (G-tube).
+This tube is inserted through the abdomen and delivers nutrition directly to the stomach so that babies get enough calories and start to grow.

 In severe cases, babies with BPD cannot use their gastrointestinal systems to digest food.
 These babies require intravenous (IV) feedings — called TPN, or total parenteral nutrition — made up of fats, proteins, sugars, and nutrients.
 These are given through a small tube inserted into a large vein through the baby's skin.

 The time spent in the NICU for infants with BPD can range from several weeks to a few months.
-The National Institutes of Health (NIH) estimates that the average length of intensive in-hospital care for babies with BPD is 120 days.
-Even after leaving the hospital, a baby might require continued medication, breathing treatments, or even oxygen at home.
+The average length of intensive in-hospital care for babies with BPD is 120 days.
+Even after leaving the hospital, a baby might need continued medication, breathing treatments, or even oxygen at home.

-Most children are weaned from supplemental oxygen by the end of their first year, but a few with serious cases may need a ventilator for several years or even their entire lives (although this is rare).
+Most babies are weaned from supplemental oxygen by the end of their first year, but a few with serious cases may need a ventilator for several years or, rarely, even their entire lives.

 Complications of BPD

 After coming through the more critical stages of BPD, some infants still have longer-term complications.
-They are often more susceptible to respiratory infections such as influenza, respiratory syncytial virus (RSV), and pneumonia.
-When they come down with an infection, they tend to get sicker than most children do.
+They are often more at risk for respiratory infections, such as influenza (the flu), respiratory syncytial virus (RSV), and pneumonia.
+And when they get an infection, they tend to get sicker than most children do.

 Another respiratory complication of BPD includes excess fluid buildup in the lungs, known as pulmonary edema, which makes it more difficult for air to travel through the airways.

-Occasionally, kids with a history of BPD may also develop complications of the circulatory system, such as pulmonary hypertension in which the pulmonary arteries — the vessels that carry blood from the heart to the lungs — become narrowed and cause high blood pressure.
-However, this is relatively uncommon and a late complication.
+Occasionally, kids with a history of BPD also may develop complications of the circulatory system, such as pulmonary hypertension in which the pulmonary arteries — the vessels that carry blood from the heart to the lungs — become narrowed and cause high blood pressure.
+But this is not common.

-Infants with BPD often grow more slowly than other babies and have difficulty gaining weight.
-They tend to lose weight when they are sick.
+Side effects from being given diuretics to prevent fluid buildup can include dehydration; kidney stones; hearing problems; and low potassium, sodium, and calcium levels.
+Infants with BPD often grow more slowly than other babies, have problems gaining weight, and tend to lose weight when they're sick.
 Premature infants with severe BPD also have a higher incidence of cerebral palsy.

 Overall, though, the risk of serious permanent complications from BPD is fairly small.

 Parents play a critical role in caring for an infant with BPD.
-One important precaution is to reduce your child's exposure to potential respiratory infections.
-Limit visits from people who are sick, and if your child needs day care, pick a small center, where there will be less exposure to infectious agents.
+An important precaution is to reduce your baby's exposure to potential respiratory infections.
+Limit visits from people who are sick, and if your baby needs childcare, pick a small center, where there will be less exposure to sick kids.

-Making surer that your child receives all the recommended vaccinations can help ward off problems as well.
+Making sure that your baby receives all recommended vaccinations is another important way to help prevent problems.
 And keep your child away from tobacco smoke, particularly in your home, as it is a serious respiratory irritant.

 If your baby requires oxygen at home, the doctors will show you how to work the tube and check oxygen levels.

-Because infants with BPD sometimes have trouble growing due to breathing problems, you may also need to feed your baby a high-calorie formula.
-Sometimes, babies with BPD who are slower to gain weight will go home from the NICU on gastric tube feedings.
+Because infants with BPD sometimes have trouble growing, you might need to feed your baby a high-calorie formula.
 Formula feedings may be given alone or as a supplement to breastfeeding.
+Sometimes, babies with BPD who are slower to gain weight will go home from the NICU on G-tube feedings.

 When to Call the Doctor

-Once a baby comes home from the hospital, parents still need to watch for signs of respiratory distress or BPD emergencies (instances in which a child has serious trouble breathing).
+Once a baby comes home from the hospital, parents still need to watch for signs of respiratory distress or BPD emergencies (when a child has serious trouble breathing).